Zeratoxx/typst-polylux-theme-frankenstein/theme/frankenstein.typ

   grid(columns: (auto), gutter: gutter, ..rows)
 }

-// Ratio style title slide.
+// frankenstein style title slide.
 // Draws options from context that are not in the parameter list.
 #let title-slide(
   // Slide title.